 Want to customize your palette?
 In the Brush Library, tap-hold a brush and drag it onto the Brush Palette.

 Within the Brush Library, load all the brushes from a brush set with Pin Set To Palette.

 - In the toolbar, select File and select Preferences.

 - In Preferences, tap Factory Default.

-For Pro subscribers, select Reset Brush Settings.
+- Select Reset Brush Settings.
 This resets the Brush Palette.